samuelbartels21/envygeeks.io/_posts/2013-06-24-mocking-activerecord-to-test-concerns.md

   - ruby
 ---

-Part three of my series on Rails 4 (previously: [Rid of those extra tables and use PostgreSQL arrays](2013/06/12/rid-of-those-extra-tables-use-postgresql-arrays) and [Basic CanCan with PostgreSQL HStore](/2013/06/22/basic-cancan-with-postgresql-hstore) is about mocking `ActiveRecord` to test conerns and other modules in a more independent way. _**I was doing this long before Rails 4 was out but now that Rails 4 is promoting skinny models and controllers it might be good for me to explain how I test "concerns".**_
+Part three of my series on Rails 4 (previously: [Rid of those extra tables and use PostgreSQL arrays](2013/06/12/rid-of-those-extra-tables-use-postgresql-arrays){:target="_blank"}{:rel="noopener noreferrer"} and [Basic CanCan with PostgreSQL HStore](/2013/06/22/basic-cancan-with-postgresql-hstore){:target="_blank"}{:rel="noopener noreferrer"} is about mocking `ActiveRecord` to test conerns and other modules in a more independent way. _**I was doing this long before Rails 4 was out but now that Rails 4 is promoting skinny models and controllers it might be good for me to explain how I test "concerns".**_

 ## The back story on why.